timotejroiko/astrobot-docs/README.md

 Astrobot can be quite complex to use at first, but once you get the hang of it its quite easy!

-Astrobot's default prefix is `.` and it works in servers as well as DMs.
-You can also customize Astrobot's prefix in your server with the prefix command explained below.
+Astrobot's default prefix is `.` and it also works in DMs.
+You can customize Astrobot's prefix in your server with the prefix command explained below.

+Also, if edit your commands Astrobot will edit its response accordingly, and if you delete your command, Astrobot will also delete its response. how cool is that? :3

 So lets get started with Astrobot's basic commands: